Tips from an outstanding provider

 Staff know individuals very well and involve them in decisions on how their care is provided and how they spend their time.
 Meals are flexible with restaurant facilities open for long periods of time.
 Menus are not rolling or set as this is always top of the agenda of planning and resident meetings, Chefs then complete menus that change weekly including ideas and requests from residents.
 Each person has a daily diary which care and lifestyle support staff are responsible for completing with residents.
 This won an award in 2011 and is designed to capture experiences that people had and the activities they take part in.
 This is in written and photographic format which we share with residents and their families on visits.
 Other forms in this folder include ‘Dates important to me’ and ‘all about me’.

-Burlington Court received an Outstanding in the well-led section of their inspection.
-It was stated that staff were very positive about the quality of Leaders and Managers who worked alongside them and supported them.
+In the well-led section of their inspection it was stated that staff were very positive about the quality of Leaders and Managers who worked alongside them and supported them.
 Staff state they are empowered to raise any concerns and know that they will be listened to.
 Staffing levels allow for care staff to also be actively involved in the social side of resident’s care enjoying group work or one to one time in the community, this is appreciated by care staff who regularly volunteer to assist with outings and celebrations.

-Due to the structure at Burlington, care staff can and are encouraged to progress with training, qualifications and position within the company.
+Due to the local structure, care staff can and are encouraged to progress with training, qualifications and position within the company.
 We have Senior care staff who started with us years ago on the ancillary team and who have worked their way up whilst having role specific training from a Mentor.
-Staffing levels are regularly reviewed depending on needs (Social and care) so that staff can maintain the standards.
+Staffing levels are regularly reviewed depending on needs (social and care) so that staff can maintain the standards.
 Managers work with them so that practices can be observed, monitored and staff supported in areas needed.

-What aspirations do you have for Burlington Court and its growth and success in the care sector?
+What aspirations do you have for growth and success in the care sector?

 We understand that care facilities are upping their game and in order to continue to ‘stand out’, we are continually meeting and looking for ways to improve the home and facilities offered.
-This includes improvements with the environment, website, more time spent on marketing the success of the home and to continue to provide Outstanding facilities for those living at Burlington.
+This includes improvements with the environment, website, more time spent on marketing the success of the home and to continue to provide Outstanding facilities for those living with us.